TroelsMortensen/CodeLabs/Tutorials/EerToLogical/010 Inheritance.md

 Each combination above has a recommended approach to mapping.\
 However, sometimes you may have good reason to use an approach other than the recommended.

+Also note that sometimes the entities have primary keys defined, sometimes not.
+I believe it is unusual to find sub-entities with primary keys.
+But it may happen.

+In the below, I have shown only with the super-entity having a primary key.
+This is probably the most common case.

 ## {mandatory, and}